Salmon Fishing With Marshmallows

 Marshmallow Choices for Salmon

-You can also buy larger marshmallows and trim them down, as I tend to do anyways with the smaller ones.
+You can also buy larger marshmallows and trim them down.

 I use marshmallows of varying colors and adjust their size based on the conditions and what I believe will entice the salmon the most.

 In higher or murkier water, I choose larger and more brightly colored marshmallows.
-In low and clear water, I trim down the marshmallows to a size smaller than a green pea, approximately 6mm to 8mm wide.
+In low and clear water, I trim the marshmallows to a size of a salmon egg or a green pea, approximately 6mm to 8mm wide.

-I’ve even tried using food dye to change their colors, and I have had success with this.
+I’ve even tried using food dye to change their colors, with some success.

 Selecting the Right Hook for Marshmallows

-Factors such as hook type, size, and baiting technique are essential considerations for maximizing your success.
+Hook type, hook size, and baiting technique are essential considerations for maximizing your success.

 Choosing the right hook is crucial for successful salmon fishing with any bait, especially with marshmallows.